WitsHPC/HPC-InterestGroup/assorted/selection/2024_selection_project/Instructions.md

 # Bitonic Sort

 The bitonic sort algorithm is based on the concept of a sorting network.
 It efficiently sorts a given list or array of elements in ascending or descending order.
-The source code can be found at: <wits github>.
+The source code can be found [here](https://github.com/WitsHPC/HPC-InterestGroup/blob/eaeffb8e3feae6082aae674b1c271eea4415fe65/assorted/selection/2024_selection_project/bitonic_sort/README.md).
 Credits to Sayfullah Jumoorty and Muhammed Muaaz Dawood.

 ### Compiling bitonic_sort